 Special tooling represents the costs to design and develop tools, dies, jigs and other items owned by the Company and used in the manufacture of components by suppliers under long-term supply agreements.
-Special tooling is depreciated over the tool's expected life.
+Special tooling is depreciated on a straight-line basis over the tool's expected useful life.
 Special tooling used in the development of new technology is expensed as incurred.
 Engineering, testing and other costs incurred in the design and development of production parts are expensed as incurred.